niklasuhrberg/edomata-example/README.md

 `curl -v -X POST localhost:8080/metadata -d "@./samplerequests/metadata.json"`

 The `metadataId` must be new.

+To create a metadata of the well known attachment category, that will be stored in a dedicated table by the readside processor:

+`curl -v -X POST localhost:8080/metadata -d "@./samplerequests/attachment.json"`

 To add a metadata entity point to another as its parent:
 `curl -X POST localhost:8080/metadata -d "@./samplerequests/metadatap.json"`